OpenTermsArchive/docs/content/guidelines/reviewing.en.md

     - Ensure that only [simple/basic selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors/Selectors_and_combinators#basic_selectors) are used and avoid complex selectors like [combinators](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors/Selectors_and_combinators#combinators) and [pseudo selectors](https://www.w3schools.com/css/css_pseudo_elements.asp).
 To simplify, try to avoid selectors with indexes/numbers e.g `:nth-child(n)` and long chains e.g. `div > body > .aside > p > span > a )`
 3. Verify the version of the document in the contribution tool by clicking on the `verify version` button.
 4. Open the issue linked with the pull request.
 Confirm the date when the declaration was last tracked from the bot's comment.
-5. Compare it with the `validUntil` property in the history file under the `Files changes` section of the PR.
+5. Compare it with the `validUntil` property in the history file under the `Files changes` section of the pull request.
 If the dates are the same, proceed to add approve.
 6. Merge the contribution.

 You can read more about maintaining declarations from the [official documentation](https://docs.opentermsarchive.org/contributing-terms/#maintaining-declarations).